 The search committee will begin reviewing files as soon as they arrive and will continue to review files until the position is filled.
 Applications received by March 15, 2015, will receive full consideration.

-Wesleyan University is an equal-opportunity and affirmative-action employer.
-We welcome applications from women and from members of historically underrepresented minority groups.
-Inquiries regarding Title IX, Section 504, or any other non-discrimination policies should be directed to Mr. Antonio Farias at 860-685-3927.
+Wesleyan University is an equal opportunity employer and does not discriminate against applicants on the basis of age, race, color, religion, sex, (including pregnancy), disability, national origin, ancestry, genetic information, sexual orientation, marital status and gender identity and expression.
+We welcome applications from women and historically underrepresented minority groups.
+Inquiries regarding Title IX, Section 504, or any other non-discrimination policies should be directed to: Antonio Farias, 860-685-4771.

 Please contact Ms. Kristin McQueeney (email@example.com), the Government Department administrative assistant, if you have questions about the application process.